Special Holiday Recommended Reading List 2018

 I love holiday stories of all kinds.
 I save up the stories to read during the season, and I find that I enjoy them more when I do this.

 I also love to write holiday stories.
 I’ve published three collections of them under my Rusch name, and have a series of three novellas as Kristine Grayson.
-I had hoped to write another Grayson novella in 2017, but the year slipped by me.
-But if you haven’t read them, here’s a link to the boxed set of the novellas.
+If you haven’t read them, here’s a link to the boxed set of the novellas.

 Happy holiday reading!